marquitos150/calc-script/README.md

 > There is currently no keyboard key supported for the `+/-` button.

 ### Handling Memory
+Using the memory buttons (`M+`, `M-`, and `MRC`) can be confusing if you're unfamiliar to what they do.
+Essentially, there is a value that is stored in the calculator's memory which keeps track of a running total for a complex calculation.
+The `M+` button adds the displayed number to the memory value, the `M-` button subtracts the displayed number from the memory value, and the `MRC` recalls and displays the stored memory value, with a double-press clearing the memory to 0.

+> [!NOTE]
+> There are currently no keyboard keys supported for the memory buttons.

 ### Supported Keys for Keyboard Control
+- Numbers `0-9`
+- `Escape` for `CE`
+- Decimal Point `.`
+- Arithmetic Operators (`+`, `-`, `*`, `/`)
+- Evaluation Operator (`=`, `Enter`)
+- `Backspace` for `<-`

 ## Final Notes
+Further improvements can be done in order to expand the Dark Calculator's functionality.
+For instance, it could include additional operator buttons such as `√` (square root) and `%` (modulus) to handle a wider range of mathematical tasks.
+The calculator would have to be adjusted to accommodate for such buttons.
+Moreover, there could be an additional function which handles scientific notation, which would allow the calculator to display much larger or more precise numbers rather than those that were truncated or limited to approximately 14 digits.

+Overall, this project was certainly challenging not because of the functions themselves, but in handling edge cases and ensuring the calculator behaves correctly under all possible inputs.
+It reinforced my web development skills while also providing me with valuable experience in careful logic design and debugging.